camilagodoy/tag-maize-gblup-multikernel/README.md

   - Additive and dominance genomic relationship matrices considering all individuals combined, as well as separated by maturity group (`genomic_matrices/`).

 - **`scripts/`** – includes the R scripts used for:
-  - (1) estimation of genetic variance components, and
+  - estimation of genetic variance components, and
-  - (2) genomic prediction of single-cross hybrids under different cross-validation scenarios.
+  - genomic prediction of single-cross hybrids under different cross-validation scenarios.

   This folder also contains a helper script (`0_functions.R`) with user-defined functions that perform key analytical steps, including:
   - `fit_design2_models()` — fits GBLUP-based multi-kernel models for variance component estimation and prediction;
   - `get_covariance_matrices()` — computes genetic covariances between tested and untested hybrids;
   - `build_s_matrix()` — constructs the S matrix from the additive relationships of the parental groups.

-All datasets are stored in `.rds` format and can be loaded directly into R using `readRDS()`.

 ---

 ### Raw data

-Phenotypic and genotypic data were obtained from the **Genomes to Fields (G2F)** initiative and can be found as follows:
+Phenotypic and genotypic data were obtained from the **Genomes to Fields (G2F)** initiative and are publicly accessible through the following links:

 #### **Phenotypic data**
 - **2016 season**